Stability in Online Assignment Games: Online Stable Allocations

 \begin{proposition} Consider the Ranking algorithm in the vertex-weighted setting.
 It holds,

 \end{proposition}

 A more recent version of the proof of Ranking's optimality (Theorem 5.6 in \cite{echenique_online_2023}) is based on a technical result (Lemma 5.5 in \cite{echenique_online_2023}), which corresponds exactly to Proposition \ref{prop:vertex_weighted_kappa_post_is_opt}.
-Plugging this result in Proposition \ref{prop:post_bounds_ante_bounds_worst}, we conclude that Ranking achieves an average stability index and both ex-ante and average optimality ratio of $1-\frac{1}{e}$ over all instances.
+Plugging this result in Proposition \ref{prop:post_bounds_ante_bounds_worst}, we conclude that Ranking achieves an average stability index and both ex-ante and average optimality ratio of $1-\frac{1}{e}$ over all assignment games.

-Regarding $\lambda^{\text{post}}$, which is related to the competitive ratio of deterministic algorithms, it is known that no algorithm can do better than $1/2$ and that \textit{Greedy} is optimal \cite{aggarwal2011online}.
-We extend this result to $\kappa^{\text{post}}$ by using our pricing method \textit{Half}, described in Proposition \ref{prop:randomized_half_prices}.
+Regarding $\lambda^{\text{post}}$, related to the competitive ratio of deterministic algorithms, \citet{aggarwal2011online} proved that no algorithm can do better than $1/2$ and that \textit{Greedy}, the algorithm that matches the arriving vertex to the most profitable neighbor.
+We extend this bound to $\kappa^{\text{post}}$ and $\kappa^{\text{ante}}$ by complementing the Greedy algorithm with our pricing method \textit{Half}, define in Proposition \ref{prop:randomized_half_prices}.